xp44mm/Notebook/F#/Chapter 15 Files, Directories, and Streams/The FileSystemWatcher Type(fs).md

 * The `FileSystemWatcher` component starts raising events when the `Path` property is nonempty and the `EnableRaisingEvents` property is `True`.
 You can also prevent the component from raising unwanted events during the initialization phase of a Windows `Forms` class by bracketing your setup statements between a call to the `BeginInit` method and a call to the `EndInit` method.
 (This is the approach used by the Visual Studio designer.)

-* As I mentioned before, this component works only on Windows Me, Windows NT, Windows 2000, Windows XP, and Windows Server 2003.
+* As I mentioned before, this component works only on Windows `Me`, Windows NT, Windows 2000, Windows XP, and Windows Server 2003.
 It raises an error when it points to a path on machines running earlier versions of the operating system.
 Remote machines must have one of these operating systems to work properly, but you can't monitor a remote Windows NT system from another Windows NT machine.
 You can use UNC-based directory names only on Windows 2000 or later systems.
 The `FileSystemWatcher` component doesn't work on CD-ROM and DVD drives because their contents can't change.

 * In some cases, you might get multiple `Created` events, depending on how a file is created and on the application that creates it.
-For example, when you create a new file using Notepad, you see the following sequence of events: `Created`, `Deleted`, `Created`, and `Changed`.
+For example, when you create a new file using Notepad, you see the following sequence of events: Created, `Deleted`, `Created`, and `Changed`.
 (The first event pair fires because Notepad checks whether the file exists by attempting to create it.)

 * A change in a file can generate an extra event in its parent directory as well because the directory maintains information about the files it contains (their size, last write date, and so on).